palladius/ricc.rocks/gemini/src/posts/about/index.md

 - italy
 - ricc
 - me
-#🚧 Testing moving ABOUT from singleton to translated.
 ---

 *TODO(Ricc): This is currently under `posts/`.
 You ned to add the logic to copy this under ZZO/{LANG}/about/ .
 Maybe you could add a carlessian-geminocks-target-folder but it might add too much to complexity.*